My shopping cart

 THE DESK SQUAT

 Start standing with feet together (and the desk chair pushed out of the way).
-Bend the knees slightly so the thighs are almost parallel to the ground as if sitting in a chair.
-As you bend, raise the arms straight up or towards the computer screen.
-Keep the knees together and aligned.
+Bend your knees slightly so your thighs are almost parallel to the ground, as if sitting in a chair.
+As you bend, raise your arms straight up or towards the computer screen.
+Keep your knees together and aligned.
 Hold for 15 seconds and release.
 Repeat for 4-6 reps.

 THE LUNCH BREAK HAMMY